 In the 1980s, Asia Rare Earth Sdn Bhd (ARE) was heavily accused for the residents’ exposure to radiation due to waste production and poor waste management.
 The authorities then sought to store the radioactive waste for experimenting for potential nuclear power source.

 After years of legal battle, ARE halt their operations in 1994, only after a few residents sought out ARE stakeholders in Japan and notified them of the ongoing incident.
-By then, they have 80,000 litres of radioactive waste stored in Kledang.
+By then, they had 80,000 litres of radioactive waste stored in Kledang.

 However, none of that happened with the Lynas plant, because the radioactivity during ARE’s operation is 44 times higher than Lynas.
 It was unfortunate, and the price for these rare-earths shouldn’t have to be traded for lives.

-Rare-earth is necessity
+Rare-earth is a necessity

 Lynas started with Mount Weld in Western Australia, a mountain turned into one of the world’s richest rare-earth mine sites.
 The plant is said to process 240,000 tonnes of ore per annum that extracts 26,500 tonnes of processed rare-earth materials.